• Skip to main content

 For Boiling Cubed Potatoes

-• 2 lb Potatoes, Cubed honey gold or medley, Yukon gold potato
+• 2 lb Potatoes, cubed honey gold or medley, Yukon gold potato

 • 5 cups Water, or enough to boil potatoes